Previous dayApril 11, 2026Next day

 29.0 km---✓ ReviewedUSGS →

-On April 11, 2026, worldwide seismic activity registered a magnitude 2.5 earthquake 14 km NNE of Pāhala, Hawaii at 21:49 UTC.
-This was a shallow crustal earthquake, focused at 29.0 km depth.
-The epicenter is at 19.317°, -155.403°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+At 21:49 UTC on April 11, 2026, a magnitude 2.5 tremor occurred 14 km NNE of Pāhala, Hawaii.
+The hypocenter lay at 29.0 km, placing this in the shallow crustal category.
+Geolocation places the event at 19.317°N, -155.403°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11